ABI-Tutorials/IUPS2017/sharing.rst

 #.
 Now synchronise your workspace with PMR.
 #.
 Discover your neighbour's PMR user name.
 #.
 Share your workspace with your neighbour using the directions given here: :ref:`sharingWorkspaces`.
+#.
+When your neighbour shares a workspace with you, you'll need to fork the workspace under your own account in order to access it using OpenCOR (as described above).
+Then you should be able to make a local copy of the workspace using OpenCOR and hopefully reproduce exactly the same results as your neighbour.
+#.
+If desired, you can also submit your workspace for publication as described under :ref:`sharingWorkspaces`, the tutors can then take a look at your work and also hopefully reproduce the results.